Multiple FHA Loans At Same Time HUD Mortgage Guidelines

 However, FHA Loans are for owner occupant properties only.

-- The relocation needs to be at least 100 miles or more from work of employment
+- The relocation needs to be at least 100 miles or more from the work of employment

 - Out of state employment is a good reason

-- Mortgage Borrower was and/or will be a non-occupant co-borrower with a joint interest in a real estate property that is purchase by other members of his or her family as their primary residence
+- The borrower was and/or will be a non-occupant co-borrower with a joint interest in a real estate property that is purchased by other members of his or her family as their primary residence

 Two Owner Occupant Properties